cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

 Details of a Program
 --------------------
-After an application is deployed, you can retrieve the details of its flows, MapReduce and Spark programs, custom services, schedules, workers, and workflows by submitting an HTTP GET request::
+After an application is deployed, you can retrieve the details of its MapReduce and Spark programs, custom services, schedules, workers, and workflows by submitting an HTTP GET request::

   GET /v3/namespaces/<namespace-id>/apps/<app-id>/<program-type>/<program-id>